jrcichra/rpi-netboot-ansible/README.md

 # Dependencies

 - DHCP server with Option 66 set to the IP of the NFS/TFTP server (for now this playbook assumes they are the same system)
-- The serial numbers of the Pis you wish to boot (See `inventory.yml` on how to get this)
+- The static DHCP IP addresses of the Pis you wish to boot
 - [Ansible](https://www.ansible.com/) on the system running the playbook (for now the playbook assumes you are running Ansible on the NFS/TFTP server)
 - A pre-configured NFS server (TODO: make a playbook for this).
 I'm using ZFS's `sharenfs` feature.
 - Docker (I've configured the TFTP server to run in a Docker container to avoid changing the host's `dnsmasq` configuration)